 Why did it go wrong:

 In engineering speak, this is called “Root Cause Analysis.”
-It is important to understand that you need to discover the most fundamental issue—the first mover as it is often called.
+It is essential to understand that you need to discover the most fundamental issue—the first mover as it is often called.
 For example, saying that Q1 failed is not enough—we must know why Q1 failed.
 A better answer would be Q1 failed due to overcurrent because of tolerance stack up issues that resulted from an inadequate design checklist.

 What will we do to make sure it does not happen again: